kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/new-relic.md

 ```

-### Configure Tracetest to Use New Relic as a Trace Data Store
+## Configure Tracetest to Use New Relic as a Trace Data Store

-You also have to configure your Tracetest instance to expose an `otlp` endpoint to make it aware it will receive traces from the OpenTelemetry Collector.
+Configure your Tracetest instance to expose an `otlp` endpoint to make it aware it will receive traces from the OpenTelemetry Collector.
+This will expose Tracetest's trace receiver on port `21321`.

-### Web UI
+## Connect Tracetest to New Relic with the Web UI

 In the Web UI, open settings, and select New Relic.

 ![](https://res.cloudinary.com/djwdcmwdz/image/upload/v1674643685/Blogposts/Docs/screely-1674643680615_de8fry.png)

-### CLI
+## Connect Tracetest to New Relic with the CLI

 Or, if you prefer using the CLI, you can use this file config.